TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ## A Small Note on What Counts as Offline

-The unavailable detector watches for transitions to two specific states: `unavailable` and `unknown`.
+The offline detector watches for transitions to two specific states by default: `unavailable` and `unknown`.
 These are Home Assistant's standard markers for "I cannot reach this device" or "the integration has no value for this entity."
 A monitored entity moving into either state for longer than the offline timeout fires the recovery cycle.

 Some integrations do not use those states.
 The clearest example is the built-in `ping` integration: when the target host is unreachable, a `ping` binary_sensor reports `off`, not `unavailable`.
-By default the blueprint does not treat `off` as a failure, because the vast majority of binary_sensor entities (presence detectors, door contacts, etc.) go to `off` as part of normal operation.
-Treating every `off` transition as a failure would cycle the recovery switch every time someone left a room.
+By default the blueprint does not treat `off` as a failure, because the vast majority of binary_sensor entities (presence detectors, door contacts, motion sensors, etc.) go to `off` as part of normal operation.
+Treating every `off` transition as a failure would cycle the recovery switch every time someone left a room or closed a door.

 For ping-style monitoring, enable the `treat_off_as_offline` input.
 It adds a second offline trigger watching for `off` transitions on the monitored entities, with the same offline timeout.
-The result: a ping monitor for a WiFi router can monitor `binary_sensor.router_ping`, set the recovery switch to the router's Zigbee plug, set `treat_off_as_offline` to true, and use minimal detection mode.
 When the router stops responding to pings the binary_sensor goes `off`, the timeout completes, the plug cycles, and the router comes back online.

-If you mix ping-style entities with normal binary_sensors in the same blueprint instance, do not enable `treat_off_as_offline`.
-The setting applies to all monitored entities in that instance; normal binary_sensors going `off` would trigger false recoveries.
-Use a separate blueprint instance for each device class.
+See the WiFi router worked example below for a complete configuration.

+**The setting is per-instance, not per-entity.** Every monitored entity in a blueprint instance shares the same `treat_off_as_offline` value.
+That means you cannot mix ping-style entities and normal binary_sensors in one instance: a presence sensor and a ping sensor on the same instance with `treat_off_as_offline` enabled would cycle the recovery switch every time the room emptied.
+The right approach for users with both types of devices is one instance per device class: one watchdog instance per FP2 (with `treat_off_as_offline` disabled), one watchdog instance per ping-monitored router (with `treat_off_as_offline` enabled).
+They can share a HA install but never an instance.

+This split is also natural because the FP2 and the router have different recovery switches anyway.
+The pairing rule from earlier ("entities all on the same plug") already pushes you toward one instance per physical device, and the offline-state setting is one more reason to keep instances narrow.

 ## A Small Note on One Attempt Per Freeze